nmlynch94/com.darkanddarker.DaD/README.md

 ### Release Bundle (easiest)
 - Here is a one liner to make sure all dependencies are installed and also install the latest release.
 This will likely take several minutes if flatpak is newly installed NOTE: The first launch will take a long time and appear to be doing nothing.
 Winetricks is installing dependencies and it's installing the dependencies from the blacksmith installer exe.
 - Known Issues (these are all generic wine + blacksmith issues, not unique to this flatpak):
   - Closing the launcher only works if you right click -> exit on the task bar, and then wait several seconds.
 Clicking the 'x' freezes the client.
 Even this sometimes does not work and will have to be killed.
-Launching from steam or Lutris may help this.
+Launching from steam will help this because then clicking "stop" in steam will kill all processes.
+    - This can be worked around by adding it as a non-steam shortcut.
+    - In steam, choose "Games" -> "Add Non-steam shortcut"
+    - Choose any program and choose Add, just to create an entry
+    - Right click on the new entry -> Properties
+    - Set Set target = "/usr/bin/flatpak", Launch Options = "run com.darkanddarker.DaD", "start in" should be empty.
+    - Also feel free to edit the name of the shortcut
   - During installation after the launcher is open, the installer never finishes when the progress bar is full.
 Once it's full, closing and reopening resolves this.
   - Minimize the blacksmith launcher after game launch, or your clicks will bleed through the client when you try to swing.
   - You may need to alt tab out and in once after launch for clicks to register.